jonnonz1/nz-statute-book/acts/public/1908/deeds-registration-act-1908.md

   (i) Concerning the return and delivery of such instruments to the proper parties:
   (j) Generally for keeping the registers and controlling the manner of registration and safe custody of instruments, and the practice and procedure of the Register Offices, and otherwise providing for the due execution of any law for the time being in force relating to the registration and safe custody of instruments.
 (2) Any such regulations may apply either to all registration districts or to some one or more of such districts only.
-(3) All such regulations shall be submitted to the Governor-General in Council for his approval, and, if approved by him, shall be published in the Gazette, and shall have the force of law from the date of such publication.
+(3) The regulations must be submitted to the Governor-General in Council for approval.
 (4)
 (5) A table of fees payable under this Act shall be hung up in some conspicuous place in every Deeds Register Office.
+(6) Regulations approved under subsection (3) are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 54 Practice of Deeds Register Offices
 The Registrar may make rules regulating the practice of Deeds Register Offices, but the rules must not be inconsistent with the provisions of this Act.